 - Is there any user-generated content?
 If your app collects reviews, has a social component, or activity feed, you’ll need to consider content moderation.
 This requires admin workflows and potentially AI-supported moderation.
 Review mechanisms themselves can become complex as well, with ranking systems varying in complexity, which impacts your budget.

 - Does your app need to connect to other business systems or data sources?
 This means you’ll need to create API connections and potentially build server-side applications to help with data orchestration, or integrate with an enterprise service bus such as Mulesoft.

 - How unique does the UI need to be?
 On the lower echelon, app UIs can leverage existing design systems, such as Material Design, to save money on creating the user interface.
-On the higher echelon, a consumer-grade app UI will require a custom look and feel, gestures, buttons, and transitions.
+On the higher echelon, a consumer-grade app UI design system will require a custom look and feel, gestures, buttons, and transitions.

 - Does your app require content management?
 Utilizing a headless CMS is a good way to manage the content in your app without having to build a custom middleware.
 If you already have a website CMS that you want to draw content from, the app will need to be integrated with that.